gusbemacbe/suru-plus/README.md

 The changelog is available on the release page in theme's repository.

-## Credits and Licence
+## Credits and Licences

-* CC-BYSA/GPL3 © 2018 Suru by Sam Hewitt.
+* CC BY-SA/GPL3 © 2018 Suru Icons by Sam Hewitt.
-* GPL3 © 2018 Suru++ [Minimal] by Andrea Bonanni and Gustavo Costa.
+* GPL3 © 2018 Suru++ Ubuntu by Andrea Bonanni and Gustavo Costa.
 * GPL3 © 2018 Suru++ 20 by Gustavo Costa.
 * GPL3 © Papirus by Alexey Varfolomeev.
 * GPL3 © Numix by Numix Team.
 * MIT © Twemoji by Twitter Team.
-* CC-BYSA © Some Icons by Flaticon.
+* CC BY-SA © Some Icons by Flaticon.